-- regarding card-related payment transactions for which the payer has approved the exact amount of funds to be blocked under Article 75 (1) of that Directive, the authentication code is specific to the amount for which the payer gave its consent and the payer approved at the initiation of the transaction; - regarding payment transactions for which the payer has approved the execution of a series of remote electronic payment transactions in favour of one or more beneficiaries, the authentication code is specific to the total amount of the series of
+- regarding card-related payment transactions for which the payer has approved the exact amount of funds to be blocked under Article 75 (1) of that Directive, the authentication code is specific to the amount for which the payer gave his consent and to the payer approved when initiating the transaction; - regarding payment transactions for which the payer has approved the execution of a series of remote electronic payment transactions in favour of one or more beneficiaries, the authentication code is specific to the total

+amount of the series of

 payment transactions

 and to the designated

 beneficiaries.

-Requirements for items cat
+Requirements for items categorised as "knowledge"

 6 Has the PSP implemented

-ľ measures to mitigate the risk
+measures to mitigate the risk

 that strong customer

 authentication items

 categorised as "knowledge"

 be revealed or disclosed to

 third parties?

 Is the use by the payer of

 strong authentication items

 categorised as "knowledge"

 subject to risk mitigation

 measures to avoid their

 disclosure to unauthorised

 third parties?

-Requirements for items cat •
+Requirements for items categorised as "possession"

 7 Has the PSP implemented

 measures to mitigate the risk

 that the customer strong

 authentication items

 categorised as "possession"

 be used by unauthorised

 third parties?

 Is the payer's use of the

 strong authentication items

 categorised as "possession"

 subject to measures to avoid

 their copying?

-Requirements for devices a nd software associated to items cate egorised as "inhere nce"
+Requirements for devices and software associated to items categorised as "inherence"

-Has the DCD implemented
+Headha DCD implemented

 8 Has the PSP implemented

 measures to mitigate the risk

 that authentication items

 categorised as "inherent"

 that are read by access

 devices and software

 provided to the payer be

 exposed to unauthorised

 third parties?

 At least, does the PSP ensure

-that it be very unlikely, with
+that it is very unlikely, with

 these access devices and

 software, that an

 unauthorised third party is

 authenticated as the payer?

 Is the payer's use of

 authentication items

 categorised as "inherent"

 subject to measures

 ensuring that such devices

 and software avoid any

 unauthorised use of those

 items that would result in

 access to said devices and

 software?

 Independence of items

 9 Does the PSP ensure that the

 use of the customer strong

 authentication items

 categorised as "possession",

 "knowledge" and "inherent"

 is subject to measures